jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-the-human-condition-productivity-will-replace-meaning/index.md

 ## Learn more about Arendt’s critique and related philosophy

-<span class="big-letter">I</span>f you’re interested in learning more about her philosophy, you might like my reading list of [Hannah Arendt’s best books](/reading-lists/hannah-arendt/).
+<span class="big-letter">I</span>f you enjoyed this piece, you might be interested in my book, [The Philosophy Prescription: Lessons from Big Thinkers for Every Stage of Life](/the-philosophy-prescription/) (Penguin Random House, 2026).
+Chapter 7 discusses Arendt’s philosophy in the context of working a job, and considers her work alongside other related philosophers.

 You might also enjoy the following related articles:

 - [Byung-Chul Han’s Burnout Society: Our Only Imperative is to Achieve](/articles/byung-chul-han-burnout-society-our-only-imperative-is-to-achieve/)
 - [Elizabeth Anderson on the Tyranny of Being Employed](/articles/elizabeth-anderson-on-the-tyranny-of-being-employed/)